MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/glossary.md

 ### Read-only resource properties

-Read-only resource properties of a resource describe non-configurable information about an instance that the resource returns.
-This may include metadata like the last time a file was modified or the latest available version of a package.
+Read-only resource properties describe nonconfigurable information about an instance that the resource returns.
+These properties might include metadata like the last time a file was modified or the latest available version of a package.

 Resources indicate which properties are read-only in their instance schema by defining the `readOnly` keyword as `true`.